 Francis Ngannou vs Cain Velasquez: Predictions, Betting Tips, Odds & Statistics

-Cain Velasquez is back in the Octagon after almost three years out, as the former UFC heavyweight champion takes on destructive striker Francis Ngannou in the early hours of Monday morning.
+Cain Velasquez is back in the Octagon after almost three years out, as the former UFC heavyweight champion takes on destructive striker Francis Ngannou in the late hours of Sunday.

 Tale of the tape